-While being creative and mixing your Song, you have to find the best Reverb for your Vocal recordings, Synth, Drums, Snare or Piano Instruments.
-Here you get Reverb Mixing Tips, Reverb Vst recommendations and Free Reverb Plugin downloads.
+While being creative and mixing your Song, you want to use the best Reverb Plugins for your Vocal recordings, Synth, Drums, Snare or Piano Instruments.
+Here you get Reverb Mixing Tips, Reverb VST-Plugin recommendations and Free Reverb Plugin downloads.

 - Best Reverb Vst Plugin a comparison and Price Guide